JMMP-Group/GLOBAL_BATHYMETRY/README.md

 ## Background and motivation

+* Choices made when creating model bathymetries can have a large impact on the model solutions:
+  * roughness / bathymetric drag
+  * throughflows and exchanges in straits
+* Choices are often poorly documented.
+* Aim for better documented, traceable, downloadable model bathymetries.
+* Particular model input files are often used for more than one model configuration so makes sense to document them separately from the configurations.

+The choices made

 ## Creation of model bathymetries
 ### Horizontal regridding
 The nominal resolution of the [GEBCO 2021](#gebco_2021)  dataset is 15 arc seconds (although the effective